postmanlabs/labs-docs/src/pages/docs/postman/collaboration/collaboration-intro.md

 ## Next steps

 For a more in-depth introduction to workspaces and how they can help organize your API development, check out [Intro to Workspaces](/docs/postman/workspaces/intro-to-workspaces/).

+To see how you can share the APIs that your teams use internally, check out [Your private API Network](/docs/postman/collaboration/adding-private-network/).